Missouri inmates remove sink, climb through wall to freedom

 FARMINGTON, Mo.
 (AP) — Authorities are piecing together how five inmates escaped from a Missouri jail.

-The inmates escaped from the the St. Francois County Jail in Farmington, about 75 miles (121 kilometers) south of St. Louis on Tuesday evening, the St. Louis Post-Dispatch reported.
+The inmates escaped from the St. Francois County Jail in Farmington, Missouri, about 75 miles (121 kilometers) south of St. Louis on Tuesday evening, the St. Louis Post-Dispatch reported.

 Chief Sheriff’s Deputy Gregory Armstrong told the newspaper that the inmates got into a cell that was supposed to be closed off due to plumbing repairs, removed the sink and toilet, climbed through the wall and made it down from the roof using a ladder that a contractor had left standing against the building.
 Jail cameras that would have captured them leaving were down due to the construction.